 In most organizations, alignment between the sales and marketing teams is a huge problem.
 That’s because there is a lack of consensus on even the most common things like the definition of a qualified lead.

-Other examples where there is a disconnect between teams include lack of an accessible content library and irrelevant KPIs.
+Other examples where there is a disconnect between teams include the lack of an accessible content library and irrelevant KPIs.

 When sales and marketing teams are better aligned, companies experience an average of 20% growth in revenue.
-Other benefits include higher brand awareness, bigger average deal size, and higher company revenue.
+Other benefits include higher brand awareness, a bigger average deal size, and higher company revenue.

 5. Make The Sales Team Your Brand Advocate

 Sharing relevant content with your prospects will help your B2B sales team close more deals.
 But that’s not the only way.